puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 This specifies for which node the preview should produce output.
 The node must have previously requested a catalog from the master to make its facts available.
 It is possible to give multiple node names on the command line, via a file, or piping them to the command by using the [`--nodes`](#--nodes) option.

+#####`--[no-]skip-inactive-nodes`
+Skip nodes that are given and found to be inactive.
+This flag only have effect in a configuration that is using PuppetDB.
+The default is `--skip-inactive-nodes`.

 #####`--preview-outputdir 'DIR'`

 Defines the directory to which output is produced.
 This is a Puppet setting that can be overridden on the command line (defaults to `$vardir/preview`).